 Sustainability is back on top of the agenda in Mining & Metals.
-It is the “right thing to do”, but it is also driven by the need to respond to reputational crises, environmental disasters, investor pressure and the evolving social licence to operate,
+It is the “right thing to do”, but it is also driven by the need to respond to reputational crises, investor pressure and the evolving social license to operate,

 The broadest and clearest definition says that sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their needs.
-The concept of sustainability is composed of three pillars: economic, environmental, and social—also known informally as profits, planet, and people (see Investopia definition of sustainability here).
+The concept of sustainability is composed of three pillars: economic, environmental, and social—also known informally as profits, planet, and people.

-In very recent times, just a few examples we have seen from major companies, academics and major industry groups include:
+In very recent times, just a few examples of actions we have seen include:

-- a landmark speech by BHP’s CEO, Andrew Mackenzie where out BHP’s response to the challenge of global warming is laid out (for the first time addressing Scope 3 Emissions)
+- In 2019, a landmark speech by BHP’s CEO, Andrew Mackenzie where out BHP’s response to the challenge of global warming is laid out (for the first time addressing Scope 3 Emissions)